Biden announces biggest fundraising haul to date, but still trails Sanders and Buttigieg

 Meanwhile, President Trump's re-election campaign said it raised $46 million in the fourth quarter.

+The campaign initially estimated their haul at around $12.5 million, but Yang told Fox News in New Hampshire on Tuesday that he’d top that estimate.
+“We’re going to top that,” he said as he laughed.
+“We softballed it a little bit.”

+The candidate also said his fundraising figures showed that his “campaign’s growing very, very quickly, growing faster than any other campaign in the field.”

-Fox News’ Allie Raffa contributed to this report.
+Fox News' Alex Pappas, Peter Doocy, and Tara Prindiville contributed to this report.